5 Ways to Monetize Your Video Streaming Business

 It is worth mentioning that one can use a combination of the following models to build a remarkable and profitable streaming business plan.

 The freemium model is entirely based on ads.
 Basically, some content is offered to end-users and the number of impressions and interaction with the ads generates revenue from the advertisement company.
 Most often, the ads are pay-per-click, so when a user clicks on an ad, a small amount of money is added to your account.
-More advanced schemes pay commission after successful registration rather than pay per click.
+More advanced schemes pay a commission after successful registration rather than pay per click.

 This model relies on massive user engagement and by itself, it usually does not generate much revenue.
 However, it is often used together with the other models as a complementary monetization source or even as a sample for paid content to entice users to buy the premium services.